-- Performance, knowledge, experience, personality, and the insight of a candidate are comprehensively considered from the standpoint of having "the right person in the right place," as well as ensuring a proper and prompt decision-making process, so as to select a person suitable for the respective duties. - According to the criteria set forth by the company, the person who has reached a certain age set for retirement will resign, in principle, upon completion of his or her tenure. - For the nomination of candidates for outside directors and auditors, if a candidate also serves as an executive officer of other listed companies, the number of these companies must be less than five, including our company.
-This rule is to ensure that the candidate can properly fulfill his/her responsibility as our Director or Corporate Auditor.
+- Performance, knowledge, experience, personality, and the insight of a candidate are comprehensively considered from the standpoint of having "the right person in the right place," as well as ensuring a proper and prompt decision-making process, so as to select a person suitable for the respective duties. - According to the criteria set forth by the company, the person who has reached a certain age set for retirement will resign, in principle, upon completion of his or her tenure. - For the nomination of candidates for Outside Directors and Audit & Supervisory Board Members, if a candidate also serves as an executive officer of other listed companies, the number of these companies must be less than five, including our company.
+This rule is to ensure that the candidate can properly fulfill his/ her responsibility as our Director or Audit & Supervisory Board Members.